mjmcnelis/RKM/README.md

 A list of Runge-Kutta methods in Butcher tableau notation can be found in `butcher_tables`.
 They are organized in two categories: `standard` for RKM and SDRK, and `embedded` for ERK.

 Note: we do not consider multiple secondary pairs, if any, in the embedded schemes (e.g. BS54 does not include the second fourth-order pair).\
-Note: the embedded schemes in `standard` have their secondary method removed (along with extraneous stages).\
-Note: Feagin's 10th and 14th order tables are not yet ready for high precision runs.